 Kalpa Tan and Rachel Gambro originally set up the group in 2014 and by 2016 a committee of local residents was formed.

-"I have always enjoyed cooking and the Mixing Bowl has provided the opportunity to share my interest in good food with others, increase my knowledge and have a lot of fun too"
+"I have always enjoyed cooking, exploring new ingredients and learning about many different cuisines.
+Setting up the Mixing Bowl has provided the opportunity to share my passion for good food with others, increase my knowledge and have a lot of fun too.

 "I love learning about food and particularly trying new recipes and techniques - The Mixing Bowl has been a brilliant way to enjoy cooking with friends and neighbours while learning something new."

 "My passion for food and cooking has come from travel, family and friends who have introduced me to many unusual foods and flavours over the years.
 Food plays an important part in Indian/ Asian culture, and cooking 'socially' is a way to bring family and friends together."

 From left to right - back row: Lamya Atrakchi, Shirley Butler, Debbie Dunning.
 Front row: Kalpa Tan and Rachel Gambro

 "As someone who likes to cook and experiment with food from different countries, the Mixing Bowl has been the ideal platform for sharing my passion for food with other like-minded people in my local community.
 The monthly meetings are friendly and informal, and let us cook, learn and socialise all at the same time.......I love it!"

 "As I was growing up I learned to appreciate various cooking styles - each with their own distinguishing characteristics.
 I remember one grandmother cooked Iranian dishes and my other grandmother liked Turkish cuisine."

 "Through my international friends I have come to appreciate quality ingredients from around the globe.
 I enjoy cooking and love exploring different foods and drinks."

 The Mixing Bowl Aberdeen was launched in June 2014 with the aim to bring people together to learn, discover and share anything to do with food.